 Recommended: Morton, English Grammar for Students of French

 For students with one of the following: a passing grade in French 3 at UC Berkeley; 4th-semester or 5th-quarter college French; a 4 or 5 on the AP French exam.
+Students who have lived in a French-speaking environment should take the French 102 Placement Exam and consult with Vesna Rodic, the Second Year Coordinator.
 For additional placement information please see Lower Division Placement Guidelines.